guikarai/ELK-CPACF/part3.md

 ## Creating a second search about Linux crypto data

-You just create your first index about vmstat.
-Not, please create a new index about Linux encryption activity the with the following information:
+You just create your first search about vmstat.
+Now, please create a new index about Linux encryption activity the with the following information:

 * **Action:** Click on the left tab bar on **"Discover"**.